Unsupervised and self-adaptative techniques for cross-domain person re-identification: Experiments and Results

 \item DukeMTMC-ReID \cite{ristani2016performance}: It has 16,522 images of 702 identities in the training set and 19,889 images in the testing set.
 The testing set is also divided into 2,228 query images and 17,661 gallery images of other 702 identities.
 The dataset has a total of eight cameras.
 Each identity is captured by at least two cameras.

 \item MSMT17 \cite{wei2018person}: It is the most challenging ReID dataset present in the prior art.
 It comprises 32,621 images of 1,401 identities in the training set and 93,820 images of 3,060 identities in the testing set.
-Similar to the two previous ones, the testing set is divided into 11,659 images for a query set and 82,161 images for gallery set.
-It comprises 15 cameras recorded in three periods of the day (morning, afternoon, and noon) on four different days.
-Besides, from the 15 cameras, 12 are outdoor cameras, and three are indoor cameras.
+The testing set is divided into 11,659 images for a query set and 82,161 images for a gallery set.
+It comprises 15 cameras recorded in three day periods (morning, afternoon, and noon) on four different days.
+Besides, of the 15 cameras, 12 are outdoor cameras, and three are indoor cameras.
 Each identity is captured by at least two cameras.

 \end{itemize}

 As done in previous work in the literature, we remove from the gallery images with the same identity and camera of the query to assess the model performance in a cross-camera matching.
 Feature vectors are L2-normalized before calculating distances.
 For evaluation, we calculate the Cumulative Matching Curve (CMC), from which we report Rank-1 (R1), Rank-5 (R5), and Rank-10 (R10), and mean Average Precision (mAP).